davidbeleznay/DigitalForesterApp/README.md

 - Features a modern button-based UI for risk factor selection
 - Visually highlights selected values with appropriate colors
 - Calculates risk scores based on user-selected factor values
-- Provides user feedback through status messages
+- Provides user feedback through animated status messages
 - Includes placeholder functionality for photo capture and PDF export
+- Uses CSS transitions and animations for a more engaging experience
+- Implements responsive design patterns for all screen sizes

 ### UI Design Principles
-- Consistent color scheme throughout the application
+- Consistent color scheme with section-specific accents for better visual organization
-- Visual distinction between different risk levels
+- Visual distinction between different risk levels and form sections
-- Clear and concise labeling for all form elements
+- Clear and concise labeling with improved typography hierarchy
 - Easy-to-understand rating system with clear value descriptions
-- Mobile-friendly layout that works well on different screen sizes
+- Mobile-friendly layout with responsive adjustment for different screen sizes
-- Instant feedback when selections are made
+- Interactive feedback with hover and active states for all interactive elements
+- Micro-animations and transitions for a more polished user experience
-- Clear section organization with proper visual hierarchy
+- Clear section organization with proper visual hierarchy using color, spacing, and typography
+- Accessibility considerations with proper contrast ratios and focus states

 ## Next Steps